SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ### Game Settings
 | Name | Description
 |----------|:-------------:|
-| You can set the kill cooldown time for the ability to erase corpses.
+| CoolDown | You can set the kill cooldown time for the ability to erase corpses.
-| You can set whether the view will be the same as the imposter's view.
+| Use Vent | You will be able to put in a vent.
-| You can use vents | You will be able to enter vents
+| Impostor Light | You can set whether the view will be the same as the imposter's view.
 -----------------------
 ## Mayer Friends
 ### Third camp